-TR Imports Silver Eagle Stalker
+5. Break-Open Option: TR Imports Silver Eagle Stalker

 Over the last several years, Turkish shotguns have caught on in the US market for their affordability and quality (Turkish AR12s are all the rage) and Silver Eagle by TR Imports exemplifies these qualities.
 This is a single-shot break-open design — but it can be folded for storage or transport.
 Those alone make it worth considering.

-TR Imports Silver Eagle XT3
+6. Semi-Auto Mag-Fed Pick: TR Imports Silver Eagle XT3

-Further demonstrating the wide variety of .410 shotgun, XT3 from TR Imports is a semi-automatic full choke-capable 28” barrel — but using a 5-round magazine rather than the typical under-barrel tubular mag typical of semi-autos.
+Further demonstrating the wide variety of .410 shotgun, XT3 from TR Imports is a semi-automatic full choke-capable 28” barrel — but using a 5-round detachable box magazine rather than the typical under-barrel tubular mag typical of semi-autos.

 Why the .410?

 The primary advantage the .410 has over smaller-gauge shottys — like the 20-gauge, which is often the go-to recommended for those looking to reduce recoil — is that the .410 has much lower felt recoil than other shotgun bores.
-This incredibly manageable recoil means the .410 can remain effective for a wide variety of shooters, making them versatile firearms for diverse applications.
+It’s a bit like the .22 LR of shotguns.

 When it comes to shotguns, the .410 is a distant 3rd in popularity — with 12- and 20-gauge far more in-demand.
 This can certainly work to your advantage when ammo is hard to come by.
 You can likely walk into any local gun store and walk out with as many boxes of .410 shotgun shells as you like, neither pandemics nor civil unrest will stop you from getting some range time in.